apache/shardingsphere-doc/document/current/content/manual/sharding-proxy/configuration.en.md

 weight = 2
 +++

-## Data sources and sharding rule configuration example
+## Data Source and Sharding Configuration Instance

-Sharding-Proxy support multiple logic schema, for every configuration file which prefix as `config-`, and suffix as `.yaml`.
+Sharding-Proxy supports multiple logic data source, each one of which is a `yalm` configuration document named with `config-` prefix.
+The following is the configuration instance of `config-xxx.yaml`.

-Below is configuration example of `config-xxx.yaml`.
+### Data Sharding

-### Sharding
+dataSources:

 ```yaml
 schemaName: sharding_db